-In general, the construction and operation of the pipeline contribute to sustain the Tunisian hydrocarbons infrastructures development.
-In particular, it allows the capacity increase of the domestic exploitation and transportation of produced oil.
+In a general, the construction and operation of the proposed gas pipeline will contribute to sustain the Tunisian hydrocarbons infrastructures development.
+In particular, it allows the capacity increase of the domestic exploitation and transportation of produced gas.
 Besides it may contribute to the development of marginal oil fields in the area and therefore, increase the potential of oil exploitation and enhances the potential for development of energy resources of the country.